 According to Pew, 67% of gun owners cite protection as the reason for possession, 38% for hunting, and 3 out of 10 cite sport shooting.
 This is a notable change from the 1990s, when 57% of gun owners said they had a gun for hunting or targeting / shooting sports.

 A 2017 Harvard study, as well as a 2015 National Firearms Survey analysis, found that the majority of new weapons acquired in the past 20 years are handguns, which currently account for 42% of total civilian-owned firearms.
 USA.

 Most believe that the weapons they own make their homes safer.
 But research has consistently shown that families with guns are actually less safe - with a markedly higher risk of accidents, suicide, and homicide in the family.

-Research has shown that it is much more likely that weapons in the home will be used for suicide or murder than for self-defense.
+Research has shown that weapons in the home are far more likely to be used for suicide or murder than for self-defense.
 One of the first was a landmark study published in the New England Journal of Medicine in 1993, which showed that possession of a gun in the home was "permanently and independently associated" with an increased risk of murder.
-The authors also found that people who keep weapons at home are three times more likely to be murdered than people who do not.
+The authors also found that people who keep weapons at home are three times more likely to be murdered than those who do not.

 A study published in the Annals of Internal Medicine in 2014 also found that access to firearms was associated with a doubled risk of homicide and a tripled risk of suicide.

 And a study published in the American Journal of Preventive Medicine in July 2019 found that for every 10% increase in gun ownership at home, there was a significant (13%) increase in home gun homicide.

 Some studies have also shown that states with higher gun ownership rates are higher in gun homicide rates.

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York